Tortel/SysLog/Readme.md

 # SysLog

-This is a simple application that records various log types, and compresses them, currently as a tar file.
+This is a simple application that records various log types, and compresses them as a zip file.
-The logs are saved under the primary external storage folders named by the date and time.
+The logs are saved in the application's private cache directory named by the date and time.

+You can access the zip files through the system document picker - Select the SysLog app to view collected log zips.

 [<img src="https://play.google.com/intl/en_us/badges/images/generic/en-play-badge.png"
      alt="Get it on Google Play"